 “Tapes you watch when you are alone” was developed for the recurrence of a hundred years of Polish independence as a photographic project exploring Polish cultural identity.

-The development of Polish cultural identity is inseparable from the history of this country, at the crossroad between Central and Eastern Europe, whose borders always shifted.
-Over time, Poland had to suffer foreign oppressions, territorial divisions and invasions that have deeply marked Polish people.
-These and other historical events affected their struggle for independence and defined their strong cultural identity.
+The development of Polish cultural identity is inseparable from the history of the country, located at the crossroad between Central and Eastern Europe, with borders that often shifted.
+Over time, Poland had to suffer foreign oppressions, territorial divisions and invasions that have deeply affected the Polish people.
+These and other historical events fueled their struggle to reach independence and defined their strong cultural identity.

-I researched and collected materials from the State Archive and put them into dialogue with portraits and landscapes that I realised during a residency in Poland.
-By doing so, I manipulated historical materials in order to trace connections between past and present, individual and collective memories, different generations.
-My intention with this work is to show how complex national identity is, and the role of historical event in its shaping.
+I researched and collected materials from the State Archive and put them into dialogue with portraits and landscapes that I made during a residency in Poland.
+I worked on historical materials and live testimonies that I collected from people, in order to trace connections between past and present, individual and collective memories, through different generations.